 units, but they still work well in their respective strats.

-One of two Warriors which allow you to get the Savage bonus.
-This makes him good in (6) Warrior or in Savage strategies.
-Otherwise, you usually would replace him for a more powerful Warrior sooner rather than later.
+The only remaining Savage Warrior, which makes him good in Savage strategies.
+Otherwise, you usually would replace him for a more powerful Warrior sooner rather than later (Kunkka, Doom, Tide, etc.).

 Ench is one of two Savage Druids, which makes her a very common pick in Savage strats or e.g. Elusive strats which use all (4) Druids.
-Outside of these, however, she isn’t particularly useful.
-Unlike in Auto Chess, her heal doesn’t persist after death, which makes her gradual heal much harder to utilize.
+Outside of these, however, she isn’t particularly useful because individually she is underwhelming in the mid and late game.

 In the early game, however, you can keep a two-star Bloodseeker in your draft simply because he's strong on his own and later sell him when you need the slot for another synergistic unit.